-- In a medium-sized bowl mix together the coconut flour, baking powder, salt and set aside.
+- In a medium-sized bowl mix together the coconut flour, baking powder, salt and set it aside.

-- In another bowl using an electric beater, mix together the softened butter, cream cheese, sugar substitute, lemon peel, and extract, until fully combined.
+- In another bowl using an electric beater, mix together the softened butter, cream cheese, sugar substitute, lemon zest, and lemon extract, until fully combined.